Particle.news

 Overview

-• Senior DOJ officials referred the matter to the U.S. Attorney’s Office for the Northern District of Illinois, which reports indicate is being overseen by Andrew S. Boutros.
+• Senior DOJ officials referred the matter to the U.S. Attorney’s Office for the Northern District of Illinois and Andrew S. Boutros is reported to have opened the inquiry, while Acting Attorney General Todd Blanche has recused himself.